 There is no Santa Claus

 What’s more, the Reyes Magos parade down the streets of every village and city in Spain on 5th January every year, riding on big parade floats and throwing sweets and candy to the children.
 This parade, known as the ‘cabalgata’, is a Spanish Christmas tradition you simply can’t miss.
+In 2020/2021 many of these wonderful cabalgatas were cancelled but this year they will hopefully be on, to provide a unique spectacle that you won't find elsewhere.

 The fat lottery

 Every Spanish person plays the lottery at Christmas, often buying a tenth of a ticket and playing the same numbers as their group of friends or coworkers.
 This special Christmas lottery is called ‘El gordo’, or ‘the fat one’, and the numbers are normally announced throughout the whole morning of 22nd December on live TV.
-Not only that, but they actually have school children singing the winning numbers and jackpots!
+Not only that, but they actually have school children singing the winning numbers and jackpot totals!

-They eat grapes to celebrate New Year
+Spaniards eat grapes to celebrate New Year

 Christmas food in Spain